raiden-network/raiden-services/package/README.md

 ### Other

-- A domain (or subdomain) for exclusive use by the services
+- A domain (or subdomain) for exclusive use by the services.
 - A synced Ethereum node, that is reachable from the server where the services are installed, is required.
 Setting one up is outside of the scope of this document, please refer to
  <some link to eth node setup instructions>.